richeyward/richeyward.github.io/content/posts/digitron/turing-complete/04-cpu-1/index.md

 110 - Input/Output
 ```

-So, for example, if the value from `INPUT` is to be saved in `REG 3`, then the instruction would look like `XX110011` where the two highest bits are ignored, `110` is the source and `011` is the destination.
+For instance, to store the value from `INPUT` into `REG 3`, the instruction would look like `XX110011` (the `XX` representing the ignored two highest bits).

-As there will only be one source and one destination used, all inputs and outputs can be connected together.
-Next, the instruction byte is split, and the source bits and destination bits are both fed into a decoder.
-The decoder pins are connected to their respective devices with source connecting to the `LOAD` pin and destination connecting to the `SAVE` pin.
+Since only one source and one destination are used at a time, all inputs and outputs are connected together.
+The instruction byte is split, with the source and destination bits routed through a decoder, which is then connected to the appropriate `LOAD` and `SAVE` pins of each register.

 ![Registers](registers.png)

+---

 ## Instruction Decoder

-The two remaining bits in the instruction are used to determine what action is to be performed.
-Note that it is only able to COPY values from one place to another.
-Other funcionality will come by using the other components designed but first there needs to be an instruction decoder.
-The bit values are:
+The remaining two bits of the instruction determine the action to be performed.
+At this point, the CPU can only `COPY` values from one place to another.
+As additional functionality is added, these bits will drive more complex operations.
+For now, here are the possible values:

 ```txt
 00 - IMMEDIATE